 SONY 24-70MM F/2.8 GM ii

-WEIGHT: 24.5 ounces | One of my newest lenses and my go to for 2023.
-Slightly less zoom than the 25-105, but with a f-stop of 2.8 for lower light and astrophotography.
+WEIGHT: 24.5 oz | One of my newest lenses and my go to for 2023.
+Slightly less zoom than the 24-105, but with a f-stop of 2.8 for lower light and astrophotography.
+I ended up switching back to the 24-105 after Kennedy Meadows South.

 SIGMA 150-600mm f/5-6.3 Sports